zmike/zmike.github.io/_posts/2023-08-04-another-landmark.md

 Time has passed.
 Almost a year, some would say.
 Is that slide still accurate?

+Anyone who knows anything about journalism knows that the answer to all rhetorical questions on the internet is always the same.

 # For Those Of You Not Following Closely

 A couple weeks ago, Collabora's Igor Torrente [put up an MR](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/24222) that slid under the rader for most people.
 Not me, of course, because as a responsible maintainer I carefully review every character in every line of code in every file for every patch in every MR tagged with my driver(s).